About Jonathan W. Fitch

 - reached a multi-million dollar settlement for our clients who were minority investors in a hedge fund company.
 The case settled after a jury trial had begun.

-- obtained a settlement of $18, 250, 000 for our client Kington Holdings Limited.
-Mr. Fitch had previously won a partial final award of liability on behalf of Kington in proceedings before an Arbitrator appointed by the International Centre for Dispute Resolution (the ICDR).
-The Arbitrator found that LoJack Equipment Ireland, Ltd. wrongfully terminated an agreement with Kington pursuant to which Kington was granted an exclusive right to create and operate a LoJack stolen vehicle recovery system in the People's Republic of China.
+- obtained a settlement of approximately $20, 000, 000 for our client in an arbitration administered by the International Centre for Dispute Resolution (the ICDR).
+The Arbitrator found that the opposing party wrongfully terminated an agreement with our client pursuant to which it was granted an exclusive right to create and operate a telematics technology in the People's Republic of China.
 The settlement was reached before the damages phase of the arbitration commenced.

 -in three other international arbitrations and pre-arbitration proceedings, reached favorable settlements: for the CEO of a London-based international investment company; for the owner of a wind turbine with UCC claims against the manufacturer based in the Netherlands; and for a South African technology services company in a dispute with its American supplier under a long term technology supply, patent and licensing agreement.